Abd al-Rahman al-Jabarti: Works

-Al-Jabarti's ‘Aja’ib al-Athar fi’t-Tarajim wa’l-Akhbar (The Marvelous Compositions of Biographies and Events), a 27-volume book chronicling the History of Egypt between 1688–1821 C.E/ 1099–1236 A.H.
+Al-Jabarti's ‘Aja’ib al-Athar fi’t-Tarajim wa’l-Akhbar (The Marvelous Compositions of Biographies and Events), a 27-volume book chronicling the History of Egypt between 1688 and 1821 C.E/ 1099–1236 A.H.

 Al-Jabarti is known for three works: Tarikh Muddat al-Faransis bi-Misr (The History of the Period of the French Occupation in Egypt), completed in late 1798; Mazhar al-Taqdis bi-Zawal Dawlat al-Faransis (Demonstration of Piety in the Demise of French Society), completed in December 1801; and ‘Aja’ib al-Athar fi’t-Tarajim wa’l-Akhbar (The Marvellous Compositions of Biographies and Events), which was much longer and comprised elements from his first two works.
 The History of the French Occupation in Egypt chronicles the first seven months of the three-year occupation of Egypt by the French.
 In this work, in addition to chronicling factual events, al-Jabarti criticises the social and moral depravity of the French, embarks on an extensive correction of the grammar in the French Proclamation, and expresses general feelings of anger towards the invasion.
 His second work, Demonstration of Piety in the Demise of French Society, is much less known than his other two.
 The Marvellous Compositions of Biographies and Events is by far al-Jabarti's most famous work, as well as his longest.
 This work covers the history of Egypt from 1688 to 1821 but was banned in Egypt in 1870 due to its critical views about Muhammad Ali Pasha's reforms, among other controversial criticisms.
 Towards the end of the 1870s the ban on his book was lifted, and it was printed in part in 1878 by the press of Alexandria newspaper Misr, and in full in 1880 by the Bulak printing press.